pritikin/ietf-termforcing/README.md

-# ietf-termforcing
+# pritikin-sandbox
-Global IANA considerations for {term:ietf} glossaries
+Was going to do something here for april1st but now just gonna play